Hypoxic Ischemic Encephalopathy (HIE)

 - Head trauma

 Proper monitoring and care can provide your doctors with the information they need to take any preventative measures necessary to keep your infant healthy.
-If they fail to do so, your infant could develop any number of serious conditions including:
+If they fail to do so, your baby could develop any number of serious conditions:

 - Head trauma